HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 ├── pages/api                     # main application api endpoints (basically the server files that make api requests for us so we dont have too do it in the frondend, avoids CORS issues)
-│   ├── fetchPlaces.js            # contains the api endpoint for fetching places from google places api │   └── user_location.js          # contains the api endpoint for getting the user's initial location from ipapi ├── assets/                       # contains all the static assets like images etc ├── flask-placefinder-backend/    # contains the python backend code for processing user input and generating recommendations │   ├── jupyter_tests/            # contains the jupyter notebooks for testing the python backend along with some test data │   └── server.py                 # the main flask server file where we get the data from the app files and then the llm is prompted to return a result back to the user
+│   ├── fetchPlaces.js            # contains the api endpoint for fetching places from google places api │   └── user_location.js          # contains the api endpoint for getting the user's initial location from ipapi ├── flask-placefinder-backend/    # contains the python backend code for processing user input and generating recommendations │   ├── jupyter_tests/            # contains the jupyter notebooks for testing the python backend along with some test data │   └── server.py                 # the main flask server file where we get the data from the app files and then the llm is prompted to return a result back to the user